-Appendix C 1 1 • 1 <220 lbs.
+< 220 lbs.
 (100 kg) acute HW from a clean-up at any time lamps and/or aerosol cans, calculated collectively) at any time. equipment, lamps, or aerosol cans, calculated collectively) at any time.
-Baseline Hazardo us Waste Generator R Requirements Key Differences for Ma nagement as a Universal Waste VSQG SQG LQG Small Quantity Handler of Universal Waste Large Quantity Handler of Universal Waste Accumulation Time Limit (without a permit) None 180 days; 270 days if HW is transported 200 miles or more to an off-site TSD facility 90 days One Year Accumulation Time Limit Must be able to demonstrate the leaccumulated form the date it become ength of time the universal waste has been Notification Requirements/ EPA Identification Number None Notify NCDEQ HWS (electronically using RCRAInfo) and obtain EPA ID Number Not required to notify NCDEQ HWS of universal waste handling activities.
+Baseline Hazardous Waste Generator Requirements Key Differences for Mar nagement as a Universal Waste vsqg sQG LQG Small Quantity Handler of Universal Waste Large Quantity Handler of Universal Waste Accumulation Time Limit (without a permit) None 180 days; 270 days if HW is transported 200 miles or more to an off-site TSD facility 90 days One Year Accumulation Time Limit Must be able to demonstrate the leaccumulated form the date it becomes. ength of time the universal waste has been mes a waste or is received.
+Notification Requirements/ EPA Identification Number None Notify NCDEQ HWS (electronically using RCRAInfo) and obtain EPA ID Number Not required to notify NCDEQ HWS of universal waste handling activities.
 Must notify NCDEQ HWS (electronically using RCRAInfo) and obtain EPA ID Number (if site does not already have an EPA ID Number).
 Hazardous Waste Determinations Waste Determination in accordance with 40 CFR 262.11(a) through (d).
 Waste Determination in accordance with 40 CFR 262.11(a) through (g).
 Universal wastes are exempt from regulation under 40 CFR 262 through 270.
 However, a universal waste is defined as a hazardous waste that are managed under the universal waste requirements of 40 CFR 273.
 Facility must make waste determination and document an initial waste determination and then indicate the waste stream is managed under 40 CFR 273 and is exempt from other hazardous waste requirements.
-Labeling/Marking Requirements None All containers (satellite and central accumulation) must be marked/labeled with: The words "Hazardous Waste," An indication of the hazards of the contents of the container Central accumulation containers - must be marked with an accumulation start date.
-Universal waste has specific marking unit of universal waste or a contained contained, must be labeled, or mark phrases: - "Universal Waste" (e.g., - "Waste" (e.g., "Lamp(s) - "Used" (e.g., "Lamp(s) ed clearly with any of the following , "Lamp(s)" or "Aerosol Can(s)"), " or "Aerosol Can(s)"), or Container Management None Hazardous waste must be placed in a hazardous waste management unit (container, tank, drip pad or containment building in compliance with 40 CFR 262.15 for satellite accumulation area or the applicable requirements of 40 CFR 262.16 (for SQGs) or 40 CFR 262.17 (for LQGs).
-Container management requirements vary slightly depending on the waste category, however, typically the below applies: Universal waste must be accumulated in a container that is structurally so compatible with the contents, lacks evidence of leakage, spillage, or dam that could cause leakage under reasonably foreseeable conditions.
+Labeling/Marking Requirements None All containers (satellite and central accumulation) must be marked/labeled with: - The words "Hazardous Waste," - An indication of the hazards of the contents of the container Central accumulation containers - must be marked with an accumulation start date.
+Universal waste has specific marking/labeling requirements.
+Typically, each unit of universal waste or a container in which the universal wastes are contained, must be labeled, or marked clearly with any of the following phrases: - "Universal Waste" (e.g., "Lamp(s)" or "Aerosol Can(s)"), - "Waste" (e.g., "Lamp(s)" or "Aerosol Can(s)"), or - "Used" (e.g., "Lamp(s)" or "Aerosol Can(s)").
+Container Management None date. - Hazardous waste must be placed in a hazardous waste management unit (container, tank, drip pad or containment building in compliance with 40 CFR 262.15 for satellite accumulation area or the applicable requirements of 40 CFR 262.16 (for SQGs) or 40 CFR 262.17 (for LQGs).
+Container management requirements vary slightly depending on the waste category, however, typically the below applies: - Universal waste must be accumulated in a container that is structurally sour compatible with the contents, lacks evidence of leakage, spillage, or damage that could cause leakage under reasonably foreseeable conditions.